-To import an existing Application as a zipped project in the SDK:
+To import an existing MicroEJ Application as a zipped project in the SDK:

-- Go to File > Import... > General > Existing Projects into Workspace > Select archive file > Browse... .

-- Select the zip file of the project.

-- And select Finish import.
+- Go to File > Import... > General > Existing Projects into Workspace > Select archive file > Browse... . - Select the zip of the project (e.g. x.zip). - And select Finish import.

-See Create a MicroEJ Standalone Application for more information on how to create, configure, and develop a Standalone Application.
+See Create a MicroEJ Standalone Application for more information on how to create, configure, and develop a MicroEJ Application.